 How to Diagnose Diabetic Ketoacidosis

-People can do a urine or blood test to check if they have diabetic ketoacidosis.
-Also, there are tests for home use.
-Don’t forget to keep test strips at home in case the blood glucose becomes high.
+People can do a urine or blood test to check if they have diabetic ketoacidosis, and there are also tests available for home use.
+Be sure to keep test strips on hand in case blood glucose levels become dangerously high.
+If you have extra supplies that you no longer need, services like We Buy Diabetic Test Strips Cincinnati can help repurpose them for others who need them.

-Usually, the serum blood glucose is increased (RBS higher than 250 mg/dL), serum bicarbonate is less than 10 mmol/L, serum ketones (ketones in the blood) on urinalysis are positive, and arterial PH between 6.8 and 7.3.
-However, these numbers depend on the severity of ketoacidosis.
+Typically, serum blood glucose is elevated (RBS higher than 250 mg/dL), serum bicarbonate is less than 10 mmol/L, serum ketones (ketones in the blood) are positive on urinalysis, and arterial pH ranges between 6.8 and 7.3.
+However, these values may vary depending on the severity of ketoacidosis.

 How to Treat It